BirthdayResearch/quantum/README.md

 To verify the said tokens and other contracts, there would be a prompt on terminal after running the deployment command that devs will need to run after.

-Devs need to deploy the `BridgeV1` contract contract before the `BridgeProxy`.
+Devs need to deploy the `BridgeV1` implementation contract before the `BridgeProxy`.

+`BridgeProxy` should only need to be deployed _once_ to a blockchain.
+Subsequent deployments should only be deploying the implementation contract (`BridgeV2`, `BridgeV3`, etc), before calling `_upgradeTo` of the `BridgeProxy` contract.

+This follows the [proxy pattern](https://blog.openzeppelin.com/proxy-patterns/), with the behaviour being inherited from `OpenZeppelin` proxy contracts.

 `BridgeV1` can be deployed with the command `npx hardhat run --network goerli ./scripts/deployBridgeImplementation.ts`